Wuziyi616/multi_part_assembly/README.md

 ```

 It will save the original meshes, input meshes after random transformation and meshes transformed by model predictions, as well as point clouds sampled from them in `path/to/vis` folder (same as the pre-trained weight).

+## Misc.

+-   We use real part first (w, x, y, z) quaternion in this codebase following [PyTorch3D](https://pytorch3d.org/), while `scipy` use real part last format.
+Please be careful when using the code.